sdbedi/my-personal-site/content/home/applications.md

 Here are some of the things I've built and deployed so far:

 - [Pulser](pulser-beta.herokuapp.com):
-	Presentation apps still adhere to a paradigm of one-way communication.
-This leads to boredom, audience disengagement, and death by Powerpoint.
+	Traditionally, presentations have been entirely one way.
+This leaves audiences bored and confused, while the person giving the presentation has no idea what effect she's having.

 	Pulser is different.
 By providing for two way communication and real time audience feedback, Pulser allows a presenter to invite audience participation.
 This facilitates communications, and allows a presenter to understand her audience.

-	Built with Knex/Postgres, Express, React/Redux, Node, and Sockets.io
+	Built with Knex/Postgres, Express, React/Redux, Node, and Sockets.io.
 - [Food Runner](food-runner2.herokuapp.com:):
 	A crowdsourced, task-sharing app with a built in 'karma' system.